pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

 # Getting started

 You can start working with Markdown just by opening your favorite text editor and starting to type&mdash;but you probably want to do more than that.
-You might want to share information on a website or wiki, take notes, or publish an eBook.
+For example, you might want to share information on a website or wiki, take notes, or publish an eBook.
+To get the most out of Markdown, you'll want to be familiar with some of these tools and topics.

 ## Ingredients